-- 4% of the CIL contribution, which will be a minimum of £38,129.72 will be ring fenced for footpath improvements in the Lordsdale and Lordswood Greenways. - 1% of the CIL contribution, which will be a minimum of £9532.43, will be allocated to the New Forest National Park Authority Habitat Mitigation Scheme; - A contribution of £37,584 towards the Solent Recreation Mitigation Partnership; - The proposals for the site will include a number of Sustainable Drainage System (SUDS) measures to manage surface water. - Information on public transport plus pedestrian and cycle route maps will be provided. - The development will incorporate 372 cycle parking spaces

-It can therefore be concluded that, subject to the implementation of the identified mitigation measures, significant effects arising from recreational disturbance will not occur.
+- 4% of the CIL contribution, which will be a minimum of £117,353 will be ring fenced for footpath improvements in the Shoreburs and Weston Greenways and Peartree Green Local Nature Reserve; - 1% of the CIL contribution, which will be a minimum of £29,338, will be allocated to the New Forest National Park Authority Habitat Mitigation Scheme; - A contribution of £128,193 towards the Solent Recreation Mitigation Partnership; - Information on public transport plus pedestrian and cycle route maps will be provided. - The development will incorporate 348 cycle parking spaces for the private apartments. - It can therefore be concluded that, subject to the implementation of the identified mitigation measures, significant effects arising from recreational disturbance will not occur.